MLH-Fellowship/vscode-github-projects/README.md

 ### 1.0.0

-Initial release. using generator code (npm install -g yo generator-code) I created a new extension in TypeScript.
+Initial release:  Using generator code (npm install -g yo generator-code) I created a new extension in TypeScript.
 We decided to use the Webview API because it allows our extension view to be fully customizable.
-Webview run in isolated contexts that cannot directly access local resources, so we used GQL to query GitHub.
+Webviews run in isolated contexts that cannot directly access local resources, so we used GQL to query GitHub.

 We're using various lifecycle methods such as updateFilters, kill, revive, dispose, update, and finally we compile our HTML for the webview which is based on TypeScript components.
-Using Svelte and Apollo to share our GitHub repository information with our WebView panel,

-We aimed to create an app which would bring GitHub projects to life in a VS Code-themed way, including Rollup in order to generate an out/compiled folder which is what bundles our project into JavaScript.
+Using Svelte and Apollo to share our GitHub repository information with our WebView panel, we aimed to create an app which would bring GitHub projects to life in a VS Code-themed way, including Rollup in order to generate an out/compiled folder which is what bundles our project into JavaScript.

 -----------------------------------------------------------------------------------------------------------